viksant/viksant.github.io/_posts/2022-10-23-Cyborg_machine_THM.md

 ```shell
 tar -xvf archive.tar
 ```
-Now lets head to the /etc directorie inside the web page, from where we get:
+Now lets head to the /etc directory inside the web page, from where we get:

 ```shell
 music_archive:$apr1$BpZ.Q.1m$F0qqPwHSOG50URuOVQTTn.